 The tech industry is constantly changing, making it difficult to stay current with the latest trends.
 It can also be difficult to know: when something is just a fad versus something that will be around for a while.
 The Information Technology Infrastructure Library, or ITIL, is one of the few things that is an established entity within the IT Security Management (ITSM) field.
-The standard framework, or the set of best practices, has become the need of the hour for IT professionals involved in IT services and IT management; and this includes: IT service and support managers, Project Managers in the IT department, IT consultants, CIOs and more.
+The standard framework, or the set of best practices, has become the need of the hour for IT professionals involved in IT services and IT management; and this includes IT service and support managers, Project Managers in the IT department, IT consultants, CIOs, and more.

 What is ITIL?

 ITIL is the most widely accepted foundation framework, a set of practices, used by companies to manage IT services.
 It provides the structure to manage and deliver different services so that users have a consistent experience.
-The ITIL practices help achieve good quality service and also helps overcome difficulties that may crop up in the development of IT systems.
-Many international companies like the Microsoft, IBM, Caterpillar and Boeing among others, have benefited from the successful implementation of ITIL in their IT service management.
+The ITIL practices help achieve good quality service and also help overcome difficulties that may crop up in the development of IT systems.
+Many international companies like Microsoft, IBM, Caterpillar, and Boeing among others, have benefited from the successful implementation of ITIL in their IT service management.

-A good knowledge of the ITIL basics is therefore going to help the entire team working with ITIL.
+Good knowledge of the ITIL basics is therefore going to help the entire team working with ITIL.
 The need is so much so that more organizations are providing on-site training on implementing the ITIL framework and in some cases also sponsor employees’ ITIL certification journey.

 Greater customer satisfaction through a professional approach to

-Right use of skills and experience
+The right use of skills and experience